The Comprehensive Policy

 The following behaviors conflict with the University’s values and expectations for members of the University community and are therefore prohibited at Loyola.
 The following policies may be applied to single incidents as well as patterns and/or climate, all of which may be investigated and addressed in accordance with the Comprehensive Policy.

-A number of different behaviors are also prohibited as forms of discrimination when the misconduct or its resulting harm is based on or related to the affected party’s actual or perceived membership in a protected class.
+A number of different behaviors are also prohibited as forms of discrimination when the misconduct or its resulting harm is based on or related to a person’s actual or perceived membership in a protected class.

 Consistent with Loyola’s mission and identity, the University maintains the highest standards for respectful sexual interactions between consenting individuals.
 Acts of sexual misconduct may be committed by any person upon any other person, regardless of the sex, sexual orientation, and/or gender identity or expression of those involved.

 When allegations of sexual misconduct meet the definitional and jurisdictional requirements of Title IX sexual harassment, the requirements for Grievance Process complaints and the Grievance Process will apply.

-Retaliation is defined as any adverse action taken against a person participating in a protected activity because of their participation in that protected activity.
+Retaliation is defined as any adverse action taken against a person (including peer-to-peer retaliation among students or among faculty or staff employees) because of their participation in a protected activity.